python-cffi/cffi/doc/source/overview.rst

 arguments.
 In the above example it would be ``b"world"`` and ``b"hi there, %s!\n"``.
 In general it is ``somestring.encode(myencoding)``.

+*Python 3 on Windows:* ``ffi.dlopen(None)`` does not work.
+This problem is messy and not really fixable.
+The example above could be fixed by calling another function from a specific DLL that exists on your system.

 *This example does not call any C compiler.
 It works in the so-called ABI mode, which means that it will crash if you call some function or access some fields of a structure that was slightly misdeclared in the